-Non-employee directors are entitled to receive an annual cash retainer for their service in the amount of \$50,000 as a member of the Board of Directors, \$12,000 for the chair of the Audit Committee, \$8,000 for the chair of the Compensation and Human Resources Committee, \$3,000 for the chair of the other Board committees, \$6,000 as a non-chair member of the Audit Committee, \$4,000 as a non-chair member of the Compensation and Human Resources Committee, and \$2,000 as a non-chair member of the other Board committees.
-In addition, each non-employee director receives a meeting fee of \$2,000 for each Board meeting attended, \$1,500 for each committee meeting attended as the chair of such committee, and \$1,000 for each committee meeting attended as a non-chair member of such committee.
-The meeting fee paid to non-employee directors for participation via telephone for each Board meeting or committee meeting is one-half of the regular meeting fee.
+In fiscal year 2021, the Board of Directors, or the Board, discussed and received guidance from Compensia, the Compensation and Human Resources Committee's independent compensation consultant, on the cash compensation structure provided to non-employee directors.
+At a subsequent meeting in fiscal year 2021, the Compensation and Human Resources Committee, through delegation of authority from the Board, approved to eliminate non-employee director meeting fees and establish an annual cash retainer structure that would become effective at the annual meeting of stockholders in September 2020.
+Under the new structure, all non-employee directors are entitled to receive an annual cash retainer for their service in the amount of \$70,000 as a member of the Board, \$25,000 for the Lead Independent Director, \$20,000 for the chair of the Audit Committee, \$15,000 for the chair of the Compensation and Human Resources Committee, \$10,000 for the chair of the Nomination, Evaluation and Corporate Governance Committee, \$5,000 for the chair of the other Board committees, \$15,000 as a non-chair member of the Audit Committee, \$10,000 as a non-chair member of the Compensation and Human Resources Committee, \$5,000 as a non-chair member of the Nomination, Evaluation and Corporate Governance Committee, and \$2,500 as a non-chair member of the other Board committees.
+Under the previous cash compensation structure, non-employee directors were entitled to receive an annual cash retainer for their service in the amount of \$50,000 as a member of the Board, \$12,000 for the chair of the Audit Committee, \$8,000 for the chair of the Compensation and Human Resources Committee, \$3,000 for the chair of the other Board committees, \$6,000 as a non-chair member of the Audit Committee, \$4,000 as a non-chair member of the Compensation and Human Resources Committee, and \$2,000 as a non-chair member of the other Board committees.
+In addition, each non-employee director received a meeting fee of \$2,000 for each Board meeting attended, \$1,500 for each committee meeting attended as the chair of such committee, and \$1,000 for each committee meeting attended as a non-chair member of such committee

-At the time of initial election to the Board of Directors, each non-employee director is granted a restricted stock unit award that may be settled for 3,000 shares of our common stock and an option to purchase 9,000 shares of our common stock, and at each subsequent annual meeting of stockholders, each non-employee director is entitled to receive an annual equity grant in the form of a restricted stock unit award that may be settled for 1,600 shares of our common stock and an option to purchase 5,000 shares of our common stock.
+At the time of initial election to the Board, each non-employee director is granted a restricted stock unit award that may be settled for 3,000 shares of our common stock and an option to purchase 9,000 shares of our common stock, and at each subsequent annual meeting of stockholders, each non-employee director is entitled to receive an annual equity grant in the form of a restricted stock unit award that may be settled for 1,600 shares of our common stock and an option to purchase 5,000 shares of our common stock.
 Initial awards vest in three equal installments on each of the first three anniversaries of the date of grant.
 Annual awards vest on the first anniversary of the date of grant.
 Under the Restated Equity Plan, awards to our non-employee directors are subject to accelerated vesting in the event of a change in control or the director's death or disability.
-Members of the Board of Directors are reimbursed for expenses incurred in attending Board and committee meetings, and in connection with Board related activities.
+Members of the Board are reimbursed for expenses incurred in attending Board and committee meetings, and in connection with Board related activities.